9 best umbrellas to save you from autumn showers and beyond

 And if you’re a fan of the great outdoors, you’ll want something windproof that’ll make you feel like bad weather is no reason not to get outside and get moving come hail, rain or shine.

 From there, it’s a question of whether you want a lightweight umbrella that’ll do the job without weighing you down, or something more robust that you’ll certainly know you’re carrying.
-While a sturdier umbrella can be a bit of a hassle to lug around with you, there’s something quite soothing about carrying a sizeable brolly with you.
+While a sturdier umbrella can be a bit of a hassle to lug around, there’s something quite soothing about carrying a sizeable brolly with you.
 It’s a bit like carrying a walking cane, aristocrat style, except you’ll feel well prepared for precipitation rather than just a bit, well, silly.

 Finally, factor in the price-per-use of your umbrella before you buy.
 There are some expensive options here, but annual rainfall averages for the entire UK are 133 days of rain or snow, totalling 885 millimetres (33.7 inches).
 Assuming you’ll get at least 100 days of use from your brolly per year, we think a pricier model built to last is a better investment than a cheaper model that might join the ranks of those broken brollies.
 With all this in mind, here are our favourites.